argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ### Generating synthetic data for our embedding model using distilabel

-This section roughly covers steps 3 and 4 of the previous [X post](https://x.com/_philschmid/status/1798388387822317933).
-We will generate synthetic questions from our documentation that can be answered by every chunk of documentation, and hard negatives to form triplets for the fine-tuning dataset.
+We will generate synthetic questions from our documentation that can be answered by every chunk of documentation.
+We will also generate hard negative examples by generating <!--TODO: complete --->.
+We can use the questions, hard negatives, and docs to build the triples for the fine-tuning dataset.

 The full pipeline script can be seen at [`pipeline_docs_queries.py`](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/pipeline_docs_queries.py) in the reference repository, but let's go over the different steps:

 1. `load_data`:

 Start by downloading the dataset that contains the documentation chunks.
-In this case, the column with the different chunks is named `chunks` and it is the one we want to use as `anchor`.
-For that, we will use the `output_mappings` to change the name of the column `chunks -> anchor` so the next step gets the expected input:
+In this case, the column with the different chunks is named `chunks`, and it is the one we want to use as an `anchor`.
+For that, we will use the `output_mappings` to change the name of the column `chunks -> anchor` so the next step gets the expected input:  <!--Maybe clarify here why we need to rename to anchor --->

 ```python
 load_data = LoadDataFromHub(